Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9Dcxqpq1G6k.md

 ### Transcript

-> do you love q and a's i kind of yeah actually i kind of do it's a lot of fun
+> do you love q and a's I kind of yeah actually I kind of do it's a lot of fun